 To choose an RPA software vendor, you must understand the RPA vendor landscape and compare vendors to choose the most suitable vendor for your business.
 Evaluating vendors and making the right vendor assessment can be a time-consuming effort.

 As appliedAI.com we provide the most comprehensive public list of robotic process automation vendors.
-You have full access to top RPA vendors from India to Silicon Valley.
+You have full access to top RPA vendors from India to Silicon Valley along with their references and explanation of their products.
 There are mainly 3 types of RPA vendors:

 For example, Kofax initially established itself as a digital transformation vendor offering services like document digitization, e-signatures.
 Using their relationships with companies, process knowledge and understanding of change management in companies, they launched RPA products.